 I let my mind move over the landscape of thoughts, making sure that I do not rush.
-Thoughts follow the ebb and flow of my breath.
+My thoughts follow the ebb and flow of my breath.

 I feel myself settle into a plan, then taking another cleansing breath, I stand and move into my day.

 God will provide... and I have faith that he will.
 I just need to breathe and remember I am a child of the most high God and I am wonderfully made.
-He doesn't make junk and my purpose is to bring Him glory and raise up His name whenever I am able to rise above the world's worry and chaos.
+He doesn't make junk, and my purpose is to bring Him glory and raise His name whenever I can, rising above the world's worry and chaos.